-Eczema In Children
+Eczema in Children

-What is eczema in children?
+What is eczema?

-What triggers eczema in children?
+What triggers eczema?

 Anything that increases dryness or makes your child want to scratch is a trigger.
 Triggers can cause eczema to flare up.
 The following are common triggers: